mal0101/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -The 100-change_owner_and_group file contains a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 -The 101-symbolic_link_permissions file contains a script that  changes the owner and the group owner of _hello to vincent and staff respectively.
 -The 102-if_only file contains a script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+-The 103-Star_Wars file contains a script that will play the StarWars IV episode in the terminal.